The following is a list of tips from Epoch members to make the most out of your LARPing budget.

 - If you don’t have the skill necessary to make or modify something, consider offering to trade a skill you do have with someone who can help.
 For example: “I can’t sew, but I can cook.”

 - After an event, take the time to properly wash and store your props and costumes.
 Loosing something to mice or having it rot because you stored it wet is a terrible waste.

-- Be sure to say Thank-you to anyone who helps you out.
-That will foster good will and may lead to future help.
+- Be sure to say ‘thank you’ to anyone who helps you out.
+This will foster good will and may lead to future help.

 Costumes and Props

 - Pace yourself.
 You will see a lot of people in awesome costumes and it is easy to feel overwhelmed.
 A vast majority of those awesome costumes took literally years to put together.
 Don’t be afraid to start with something basic and add pieces as you find/make/afford them.
 No one expects you to show up all decked out your first season.

 - Thrift shops such as Value Village or Goodwill often contain old, cheap clothes you can turn into cool costumes.
 Thrift shops are also a great source for belts and bags.